-A player may elect to participate in a higher league but may not play in a league below his age/weight as set forth.
-Grade level players from a particular school that register on time will be assigned before children desiring to play up.
-If roster has room, a playing up (child) may be assigned to his school team.
+A player may elect to participate in a higher league but may not play in a league below his grade level.
+Grade level players from a particular school that register on time will be assigned before children that desire to play up.
+If the roster has room, a playing up (child) may be assigned to his school team.